Jessabelle

 The First Threshold at 17 minutes marks the transition into Act II, occurring at 18% of the runtime.
 This shows the protagonist's commitment to Jessie crosses the threshold into her childhood home in the Louisiana bayou.
 Her father Leon awkwardly welcomes her into a world she left behind years ago., moving from reaction to action.

 The Collapse moment at 65 minutes (72% through) represents the emotional nadir.
 Here, Leon dies violently, attacked by the vengeful spirit.
-Jessie is now completely alone, paralyzed, trapped in a haunted house with a ghost that wants her dead., demonstrates the protagonist at their lowest point.
+Jessie is now completely alone, paralyzed, trapped in a haunted house with a ghost that wants her dead., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 70 minutes initiates the final act resolution at 78% of the runtime.
 Jessie discovers the truth about what really happened: Kate murdered Jessabelle's real mother in a jealous rage.
 Jessie understands she must give the spirit what it wants - acknowledgment and justice., demonstrating the transformation achieved throughout the journey.